"A day without sunshine is like, you know, night". Steve Martin

 Uncle Sal: Owns a pizzeria.
-Formerly married to Sue (Running Eagle).
-Think Sonny & Cher
+Formerly married to Sue.
+Think Sonny & Cher.

 Grandpa Carlo: The Uncles still give him trouble.
-Grandma Sophia recently died.
 Think Don Corleone.

-Nephew Michael: 30 something.
-Grew up with the Uncles.
-Adds his recollections.
-Think Wally Cleaver.
+Nephew Michael: Grew up with the Uncles.
+Think young Rick Nelson.

 Aunt Ginger: Ex PSA stewardess.
-Think Barbara Streisand in boots.
+Hey, Nancy Sinatra Babe.

 Aunt Angie: Beautician from the Bronx.
 Think Marisa Tomei

 Aunt Sioux: She thought of God as the

 Aunt Moonbeam: Let the Sun Shine In--preferrably through the hole in Uncle Earl's head. . .
 Think Goldie Shawn meets Grace Slick

 Cherry Storm: Diamonds are a girls best friend Think Julia Roberts in Pretty Woman without a brain.